gmareske/shopping-cart/README.md

 shopping-cart
 ===

-Application for grocery list generation built on what recipes you are trying to make.
+Application for grocery list generation based off the recipes that you are trying to make.
 A tutorial application built in Grinnell's CS324 class.
 Mostly an exercise in learning Rails.